What Does It Mean to Be An Escrow Agent?

 How Are Escrow Agents Paid?

-When listing, the seller can submit a escrow request.
-Generally, agents are paid a percentage of the sale price (much like a Real Estate agent).
+When listing, the seller can submit an escrow request.
+Generally, agents are paid, at minimum, .25% percent of the sale price.

 How Much Money Can An Escrow Agent Make?